kubedb/docs/docs/guides/clickhouse/reconfigure/reconfigure.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `clickhouse-prod` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.configuration.secretName` specifies the name of the new secret.
+- `spec.configuration.configSecret.name` specifies the name of the new secret.

 Let's create the `ClickHouseOpsRequest` CR we have shown above,